bcc-code/bcc-design-documentation/componentsPackage/docs/Setup.md

 # Package installation

+The purpose of the package is to provide accessible tailwind components to users.

 ::: tip

 Currently the installation requires the user to use his personal github token: [Github authentication documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry#authenticating-to-github-packages)